censorship-no-archive/ceno1/TRANSLATING.md

 To install goi18n, you must have `GOPATH` and `GOROOT` environment variables defined.
-The [golang documentation](https://golang.org/doc/code.html#GOPATH) suggests setting `GOPATH` to `$HOME/go`.
+The [golang documentation](https://golang.org/doc/code.html#GOPATH) suggests setting `GOPATH` to `$HOME/go`.  `GOROOT` should be set to the installation location of go, probably `/usr/local/go`.
 Next, you can install goi18n by running

     go get github.com/nicksnyder/go-i18n/goi18n